ericgj/ing/README.md

 or gratuitous backronym:
 ### _I_ _N_eed a _G_enerator!

+Note this is a work-in-progress, not quite ready for use.

 The command-line syntax is similar to Thor's, and it incorporates Thor's (Rails') generator methods (`inside 'foo' { create_file %foo_file%.rb }`) and shell conventions (`yes? 'process foo files?', :yellow`), but unlike Thor or